Lawyer Profile Detail

 - the regulatory aspects of Fiera Capital Inc.’s acquisition of Sceptre Investment Counsel;

 Since 1982, Mr. Nicholas has been engaged either in the practice of corporate/securities law with our firm or in a regulatory capacity with the Ontario Securities Commission or the Hong Kong Securities and Futures Commission.
 In July 1983, he was seconded to the Ontario Securities Commission by the firm, where he acted as legal advisor to the Commission and served as a member of the Commission’s Corporate Finance Division until September 1984.
-From July 1989 to July 1992, Mr. Nicholas served as the Director of Corporate Finance for the Hong Kong Securities and Futures Commission, where he was responsible for regulating and developing policy in relation to takeover and merger transactions.
+From July 1989 to July 1992, Mr. Nicholas served as a Director of Corporate Finance for the Hong Kong Securities and Futures Commission, where he was responsible for regulating and developing policy in relation to takeover and merger transactions and acted as the Vice Chair of the Hong Kong Takeovers and Mergers Panel.

 Mr. Nicholas is a past member of the Securities Advisory Committee to the Ontario Securities Commission and a past member of the National Policy No. 36 Committee of the Investment Funds Institute of Canada.
 During 2004, Mr. Nicholas served as co-chair of the Compliance and Legal Working Group, one of the committees established by the Ontario Securities Commission to consider the Fair Dealing Model prior to its evolution into the CSA Registration Reform Project.